 The Iraqi Minister of Oil and Minerals Dr Sadoun Hammadi signed five trade and co-operation agreements with an Indian delegation led by Indian Planning Minister Mr.

-The Iraqi Minister of Oil and Minerals Dr Sadoun Hammadi signed five trade and co-operation agreements with an Indian delegation led by Indian Planning Minister Mr. D.P.Dhar in New Delhi on Friday (6 April).
+Background: The Iraqi Minister of Oil and Minerals Dr Sadoun Hammadi signed five trade and co-operation agreements with an Indian delegation led by Indian Planning Minister Mr. D.P.Dhar in New Delhi on Friday (6 April).

 Evolved during negotiations carried out since the Iraqi delegation's arrival in India on 1st April, the Agreements form part of a policy by India to try and buy crude oil supplies direct from the governments of oil-producing countries, instead of through foreign companies.